rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Fired after pre-filtering the information of the package before it is retrieved from the Remote Repository Service.
+Fired after pre-filtering the information of the package before it is retrieved from the Version Control System.
 Fired during client update API request.

 **Parameters**